wyatt727/LSPosedKit/Docs/Development/Core-Framework-Implementation.md

 /**
  * Primary interface that all modules must implement.
  * This interface defines the entry point for LSPosed modules.
+ * For more fine-grained lifecycle control, modules can also implement [ModuleLifecycle].
  */
 interface IModulePlugin {
     /**